Understanding Your Bill

 We want you to know about a variety of alarming scams targeting our customers so that you can better protect yourself against fraud.

 Scammers are growing increasingly sophisticated and use high-pressure tactics to extort money.
 It's very important that you not provide personal, confidential, or financial information to unknown individuals.
-And if you have any doubt about a call, email, or visit from someone claiming to represent Hawaiian Electric, call our Customer Service Center at 548-7311.
+And if you have any doubt about a call, email, or visit from someone claiming to represent Hawaiian Electric, call our Customer Service Center.
 We care about your safety and security and can confirm whether the contact is legitimate.

 Email Phishing Scam